 There is no flour and no added sugar in these babies.
 Just a lot of protein, some healthy fat and lots of yummy goodness.

-I eat them with a few fresh berries and maybe a poached egg on the side if I want a little extra protein for a tough morning workout.
-Enjoy!
+Every couple of weeks I make a quadruple batch and freeze most of them so I can pull a couple out whenever I want.
+Eat them with fresh berries or maybe a poached egg on the side if you need a little extra protein after a tough morning workout.

 Makes six 4 – 5” pancakes.

-You can eat them straight from the pan or put them in the refrigerator overnight so that you can heat them up in the toaster or microwave for a quick, convenient breakfast the next morning.
+You can eat them straight from the pan or put them in the refrigerator overnight so that you can heat them up in the microwave for a quick, convenient breakfast the next morning.
 They can store in the fridge for up to four days.
-You can also make a double batch and freeze a portion of them for use later.

 Each serving (2 pancakes) has about 175 calories, 19.5g carbs, 11g protein, 4g fat